 RESTRAINING ORDERS ATTORNEYS IN OVERLAND PARK, KANSAS

 When a person files for a protective order, they are sometimes granted temporary or emergency orders for protection.
 These orders will be in place until at least the first court date and possibly up until the final trial.
 As such, temporary orders can impact you for some time.
 And depending on the specific orders in place, this could have a huge impact on your day-to-day life.
 It can affect where you live, whether you get to see your kids, whether you have access to your personal belongings, and several other areas of your life.
-It is possible to modify these orders, but only if you know what you are doing.
+It is possible to modify these orders, but only if you know what you are doing, hence the need for an attorney who specializes in these cases.

 Eventually, you will arrive at the day of trial.
 The plaintiff or person who filed for the protective order, bears the burden of proof, and must meet that burden to get the judge to enter a final order for protection.
 But the defendant can put on evidence to defend his or herself.
 Many people often assume that because these proceedings are shorter and appear less formal than a full-blown criminal trial, the rules will be relaxed.
 That is not the case.
 The judge will expect you to know and follow the proper rules of evidence, procedures, and local courtroom policies.
 Without the assistance of an attorney, you can quickly find yourself in over your head.
 That’s why it is so important, almost even necessary, to have an attorney with you.